botagas/botagas/README.md

 ### 🌸 Let’s Connect

 You can support my tinkering or leave a message over at [ko-fi.com/paprikachu](https://ko-fi.com/paprikachu)
-Or just drop a follow here if you're into any of the same vibes 💜
+Feel free to drop a follow here if you're into any of the same vibes.
+Also, check out my blog at [paprikachu.com](https://paprikachu.com) for more insights and updates!

 <!--
 **botagas/botagas** is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.